-Following is a description of the valuation techniques and inputs used for assets measured at fair value as of December 31, 2021 and 2020:
+Following is a description of the valuation techniques and inputs used for assets measured at fair value as of December 31, 2022 and 2021:

 Investments measured at Net Asset Value ("NAV") - Pooled separate accounts are valued on a net unit value basis as determined by Prudential Retirement Insurance Company ("Prudential") on the last business day of the Plan year.
 These investments are valued at the NAV of the fund, which is based on the estimated market value of underlying investments.
 NAV is the practical expedient to estimate fair value.
 The investments underlying the Plan's pooled separate accounts are mutual funds that primarily include domestic and international equities and domestic fixed income securities.
+There are no pooled separate accounts as of December 31, 2022.